yezero/sandstorm/docs/developing/raw-ruby-on-rails.md

 Rails apps are not typically optimized for startup time.
-However, fast startup is very important for Sandstorm apps, because they are aggressively spun down when not in use.
+However, fast startup is very important for Thurly apps, because they are aggressively spun down when not in use.
 Worse, Ruby's strategy for loading gems does not interact well with `spk dev`, so startup times in development mode can get quite long -- sometimes on the order of minutes.